Content code

 Corps

-In 1962, the government passed the Hospital Act.
+In 1962, the government passed the Hospitals Act.
 This act required hospitals to be run by doctors, not the clergy.

 During this time, the State also took charge of orphanages and senior citizen centres that had previously been run by the church.